 At the village of Inari, opposite to Northern Lapland Nature Centre Siida.

-From the top, you can also continue to Riutula, which is 10 km away (see Riutula - Otsamo trail) or take a shortcut to the forest road at Rovajärvi (3 km).
+From the top, you can also continue to Riutula, which is 10 km away.

 Cross-country Skiing Trails

-Skiing trails in the surrounding areas are maintained from mid-February to the end of April.
-T his trail is opened and driven every wednesday spring 2020 - until the snow has smelted, please check out the skiing trail condition from the Northern Lapland Nature Centre Siida.
+Skiing trails in the surrounding areas are maintained from mid-February to the mid-April.
+This trail is opened and driven every friday spring 2023.
+Please check out the skiing trail condition from the Northern Lapland Nature Centre Siida.

-Pielpajärvi day trip hut and campfire site; Pielpavuono Lapp pole tent.
+Pielpajärvi day trip hut and campfire site; Pielpavuono Campfire hut.

 Observe the wind direction when travelling to the long skiing trail on the ice of Lake Inarijärvi.
-This trail is opened and driven every monday and friday spring 2020 - until the snow has smelted, please check the actual situation from Northern Lapland Nature Centre Siida.
+This trail is opened and driven every monday and friday spring 2023.
+Please check the actual situation from Northern Lapland Nature Centre Siida.

 Menesjärvi old road, 55 km